-- 2.1 Defiance of authority any verbal or non-verbal refusal to comply with a lawful directive or order of a school board employee. - 2.2 Intentionally providing false information to a school board employee including, but not limited to, student information data and/or the concealment of information directly leading to school business. - 2.3 Inciting student disorder. - 2.4 Malicious mischief. - 2.5 Use of profane or obscene language. - 2.6 Unauthorized absence from school or class (truancy). - 2.7 Cheating related to a test, quiz, or major assignment. - 2.8 Gambling Any participation in games of chance for money and/or things of value.
+- 2.1 Defiance of authority any verbal or non-verbal refusal to comply with a lawful directive or order of a school board employee. - 2.2 Intentionally providing false information to a school board employee including, but not limited to, student information data and/or the concealment of information directly leading to school business. - 2.3 Inciting student disorder. - 2.4 Malicious mischief.
+Verbal Offense - 2.5 Verbal Offense use of profanity, obscene language, or racial slurs. - 2.6 Unauthorized absence from school or class (truancy). - 2.7 Cheating related to a test, quiz, or major assignment. - 2.8 Gambling Any participation in games of chance for money and/or things of value.